microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Microsoft.Graph.Education.md

 Update the navigation property rubric in education

 ### [Update-MgEducationClassAssignmentSetting](Update-MgEducationClassAssignmentSetting.md)
-Update the properties of an educationAssignmentSettings object.
-Only Teachers can update these settings.
+Update the navigation property assignmentSettings in education

 ### [Update-MgEducationClassAssignmentSubmission](Update-MgEducationClassAssignmentSubmission.md)
 Update the navigation property submissions in education